microsoft/ivy/doc/examples/quic/README.md

 On Ubuntu 18.04 you have to install from source.
 Get the source from the link above and follow the README.

+Note: this is only useful if you want to monitor packets using tcpdump, as it helps elimiante background noise.
+It isn't needed for testing purposes.

 ### Picotls